Before WordPress, it was quite a process to create content and go live with a site of your own — now it’s simply a matter of a few clicks.

 9.)
 If you only had $100 to start a new blog, how would you use it?

 I wouldn’t need that much money to begin with; just a good idea for a niche, focus, a unique angle on which to base my writings, persistence, determination and commitment.
-When my content strategy would be all lined up, I would get a domain name and hosting (you can get those for $50 or less a year).
+When my content strategy would be all lined up, I would get a domain name and some type of web hosting (you can get those for $50 or less a year).

 In a second stage, after publishing some pieces of content, I would use the rest of the money to get a professional-looking theme.